trevorsaudi/trevorsaudi.github.io/content/posts/2023-03-25_red_team01/index.md

 ![image](/posts/2023-03-25_red_team01/images/covenant28.png)

-- I selected this `C:\Program Files\Windows Defender\MpCmdRun.exe` as my icon file and it appears as shown
+- I selected this `C:\Program Files\Windows Defender\MpCmdRun.exe` and my icon file and it appears as shown

 ![image](/posts/2023-03-25_red_team01/images/covenant29.png)

+- Our malicious lnk looks a bit convincing right?

 - The following is a quicker alternative to creating the lnk file.
 Run the powershell script to generate the malicious lnk